o-ran-sc/ric-plt-submgr/README.md

 ## Installation guide

 ### Compiling code
-Enter the project root and execute `./build.sh` script.
+Enter the project root and execute ` docker build -t submgr:tag .`.
-The build script has two main phases.
-First is the code compilation, where it creates a temporary container for downloading all dependencies then compiles the code.
-In the second phase it builds the production ready container and taggs it to `submgr:builder`
+The Dockerfile has two main phases.
+First is the code compilation, where it creates an intermediate container for downloading all dependencies then compiles the code.
+In the second phase it builds the production ready container.

-**NOTE:** The script puts a copy of the binary into the `./bin` folder for further use cases
+**NOTE:** If you are behind proxy, see this guide: https://docs.docker.com/network/proxy/#configure-the-docker-client

 ### Installing Subscription Manager
 #### Preparing environment